Earthfiredrake/SWL-Cartographer/README.md

 Special Thanks to:<br/>
 The TSW modding community for neglecting to properly secure important intel in their faction vaults<br/>
-AliceOrwell for https://aliceorwell.github.io/TSW-Mapper/ from which much of the inspiration came
+AliceOrwell for https://aliceorwell.github.io/TSW-Mapper/ from which much of the inspiration came<br/>
+Everyone who provided suggestions, testing and feedback